stefansiegl/docker-introscope/README.md

 ## Default values
 Check the checked-in response file for the default settings the introscope enterprise manager is installed with and adapt it to your needs.
 Please note that the database settings are set in a way that this image is interoperable with stefansiegl/introscope-postgres, so be careful when changing this.
+Especially note that the file write DATABASE_URL for the database.
+This string is replaced during startup of the enterprise manager and substituted by the linked stefansiegl/introscope-postgres container.